mikestowe/CPHL/README.md

 - *code*: an array of available code libraries for this action
   - *{language}*: the URL of the code library accessible to the client

+<h5>Reserved Names</h5>
+Within the _links collections certain key names are reserved for specific actions.
+These are based on the most commonly used hypermedia links, as well as CRUD for that specific collection/ item.
+They include:
+- create: Create a new record via the POST method
+- read: retrieve an item or collection via GET
+- update: utilization of the put/ patch methods to update an item, or ALL items in a collection*
+- delete: deletes the item or the collection*
+- first: links to the first record in a collection
+- beginning: links to the first set of records in a paginated result
+- prev: links to the previous set of records in a paginated result
+- next: links to the next set of records in a paginated result
+- last: links to the last record of a paginated result
+- end: links to the last set of records in a paginated result
+- base: links back to the starting point of a hypermedia API

 <h3>Examples</h3>
 <h4>application/cphl+json</h4>
 ```